thinkst/canarytokens-docs/docs/guide/dns-token.md

 Copy the hostname and place it somewhere useful.

-## Encoding information in your token
+## Encoding additional information in your token

-Your DNS token can carry a small amount of custom data when it's triggered.
+Your DNS token can carry a small amount of additional custom data when it’s triggered.
+This can be used for adding incident specific data to your alert with custom DNS based tokens.
 Use the following encoding rules to place generic data into your DNS token:

  * Base32 encode your data, and remove any padding '=' characters
  * Insert periods (.) after every 63-bytes
  * Append the magic string '.G'+<2-random-digits>+'.' (e.g. '.G12.' or '.G83.')